MalaikaIman/AI-Based-Machine-Stress-Detection-System/README.md

 Warisha Amjad and Malaika Iman

-Bachelor of Science in Computer Science
+Bachelor of Science in Software Engineering

 Final Year Project